West facing entrance to the UW College of Health Sciences.

 1. Academic Transcripts

 Official transcripts from all universities and colleges attended must be submitted through the centralized application system called CSDCAS.
-Transcripts must show progress toward completion of a bachelor's degree and coursework in communication disorders.
+Transcripts must show progress toward completion of a bachelor's degree from a regionally accredited institution and coursework in communication disorders.
 An undergraduate grade point average (GPA) of at least 3.0 (4.0 scale) is required for full admission.
 Grades for the fall courses and enrollment in the spring courses prior to application should be present on the transcripts.
-An official transcript showing completion of the bachelor's degree will be required by the first semester of graduate study.
+An official transcript showing completion of the bachelor's degree from a regionally accredited institution will be required by the first semester of graduate study.
 ALL official transcripts must be received by CSDCAS by the deadline date of January 15th.
 To ensure items arrive on time, transcripts must be sent several weeks prior to this date.

 Three letters of recommendation must be submitted.
 We recommend at least one of these letters should be from professors/instructors from the institution where you completed your Communication Disorders coursework who are familiar with your academic performance and can address potential for success in graduate school.
 These letters are submitted through CSDCAS by the individuals who are recommending you to the graduate program.
 For more information about letters of recommendation, please see this document.
 The recommendation letters must be received by CSDCAS by the deadline date of January 15th.
 In order to ensure that they arrive on time, you should have these individuals send them several weeks prior to this date.

 Applicants must respond to the personal statement prompts listed in the CSDCAS application system.
 The responses provide information about qualifications and potential for success in the University of Wyoming graduate SLP program.
-Three responses should be written and one should be a video response.
-The video response will be submitted using a private youtube video you have created.
-It is your decision which prompt you choose to submit as a video response.
-For each of the three written prompts, the maximum number of characters and spaces is 1,500 (approximately 250 words per prompt).
-For the prompt you choose to submit as a video response, copy and paste a link to a private, unlisted youtube video.
-No additional written response will be considered for the video prompt.
-More information about creating an unlisted youtube video can be found here.
+Two responses should be written and one should be a video response.
+The video response will be submitted using a private youtube video you have created in response to the first prompt below (i).
+This video response should be no longer than 3 minutes.
+For the video response, copy and paste a link to a private, unlisted youtube video.
+For each of the two written prompts, the maximum number of characters and spaces is 1,500 (approximately 250 words per prompt) and should not be generated using artificial intelligence (AI).

 Indicators of other important skills for SLPs may also be considered as part of the application to the graduate program.
 Information about these skills may be gleaned from applicants’ reference letters, resumes, responses to personal statements, and/or interactions with faculty.